 While operators have called for interoperability between LTE metro/microcells and the macrocell network, the X2 interface has many different incarnations so a true open standard is not in place.
 Many vendors have small cell implementations which require tight coupling between their macrocells and small cells, sacrificing interoperability for claimed performance benefits.
 Operator initiatives have instead sought third-party SON ‘glue’ to unite the macro and small cell layers.
 Another level of interoperability is provided internally via interfaces such as FAPI (Femto Application Platform Interface) which aim to help vendors deliver consistent interactions between individual small cell subsystems.

-Held at PwC London offices and kindly sponsored by Microlease & Agilent Technologies, this insightful half-day event will explore the need for interoperability, highlighting both the potential benefits and the associated sacrifices from both an operator and vendor viewpoint.
+Held at PwC London offices and kindly sponsored by Microlease & Keysight Technologies, this insightful half-day event will explore the need for interoperability, highlighting both the potential benefits and the associated sacrifices from both an operator and vendor viewpoint.
 It will capture current best practice, current challenges and chart the needs for the future.
 As with all CW events, there will be ample networking opportunities.

 Speaking at this event:

 To follow this SIG on Twitter, @CambWireless, please use #CWSmallCell

 This event is FREE to members of Cambridge Wireless.
 Tickets for non-members are £180 plus VAT.
 To join Cambridge Wireless as a member and attend future events for free, please visit: www.cambridgewireless.co.uk/sign-up